Thanatology: History

 Thanatology arose with the 'Death with Dignity' movement of the early 1970s as an interdisciplinary category for the study of death.
-The Death with Dignity movement allows Americans to decide what happens to their cadaver after death.
+The Death with Dignity movement advocates for patients with a terminal illness to have a choice within a medical and legal framework to intentionally end their life.

 Following World War II, the world was haunted with the memories of the many casualties.
-During this period of reflection many existential philosophers began considering life-and-death issues.
+During this period of reflection, many existential philosophers began considering life-and-death issues.
 One in particular was Herman Feifel, an American psychologist who is considered the pioneer of the modern death movement.
 Feifel broke the taboo on discussions of death and dying with the publication of his book The Meaning of Death.
 In this book, Feifel dispelled myths held by scientists and practitioners about death and the denial of its importance for human behavior.
 It earned wide attention and became a classic in the new field, including as it did contributions from eminent thinkers such as psychiatrist Carl Jung, theologian Paul Tillich and philosopher Herbert Marcuse.
-Through The Meaning of Death, Feifel was able to lay the foundation for a field that would eventually be known as Thanatology.
-The field was to improve death education and grief counselling by the use of valid death-related data, methodology and theory.
+Through The Meaning of Death, Feifel was able to lay the foundation for a field that would eventually be known as thanatology.
+The field was to improve death education and grief counseling by the use of valid death-related data, methodology, and theory.

 However, this is only one of several important books in the field of thanatology.
 Other key texts include The Experience of Death by Paul-Louis Landsberg, the sections on temporality and death from Martin Heidegger's Being and Time, as well as works of a fictional nature, such as Leo Tolstoy's The Death of Ivan Ilyich and As I Lay Dying by William Faulkner.